-You have decided now is the time for you to say goodbye to your addiction pain killers.
+You have decided now is the time for you to say goodbye to your addiction to heroin.
 Great!
 But you have a problem – you do not want to go to an inpatient rehab and even outpatient rehab makes you shiver just thinking about it.

 So what do you do?
 Once you commit to quitting your addiction, you can move forward.
 Set a date, take your final pill and then start the detox process.
 The next step is to get help.
 Here are a few resources to get you going.